 - B1.
 Reporting Suspected Misconduct.
-Allegations of Research Misconduct may be made to a Department Head or may be directed to the RIO.
+Allegations of Research Misconduct may be made first to a Department Head but alsoor may be directed to the appropriate RIO.
 If an individual is unsure whether a suspected incident falls within the definition of research misconduct, he or she may meet with or contact the RIO to discuss the suspected research misconduct informally, which may include discussing it anonymously and/or hypothetically.
 If the circumstances described by the individual do not meet the definition of Research Misconduct, the RIO may refer the individual or allegation to other offices or officials with responsibility for resolving the problem.
-Reports from outside the University should always be directed to the RIO. - B2.
+Reports from outside the University should always be directed to the appropriate RIO. - -2B2.
 Initial Assessment of Allegation.
-The Department Head receiving an Allegation shall notify the RIO and only take such further action as directed by the RIO.
-The RIO receiving an Allegation shall perform an initial assessment of the Allegation as provided in this Section. - B2.1 Allegations of Research Misconduct.
-Upon receiving an allegation of Research Misconduct, the RIO will assess the allegation to determine whether it is sufficiently credible and specific so that potential evidence of Research Misconduct may be identified, and whether the allegation falls within the definition of Research Misconduct.
+The Department Head or RIO-receiving an Allegation shall determine if it is (a) about Research Misconduct and within the purview of the Policy, (b) covered by another University policy, (c) about a research practice that does not constitute Research Misconduct, or (d) clearly groundless.
+A Department Headnotify the RIO and only take such further action as directed by the RIO.
+The RIO receiving an Allegation must consult with the appropriate RIO about the handlingshall perform an initial assessment of anthe Allegation, its appropriate classification and referral, as provided in this Section. - B2.1 Allegations of Research Misconduct.
+Upon receiving an allegation of Research Misconduct, the RIO will assess the allegation to determine whether it is sufficiently credible and any Conflictspecific so that potential evidence of Interest. - Groundless Allegations.
+Research Misconduct may be identified, and whether the allegation falls within the definition of Research Misconduct.
 An Inquiry must be conducted if these criteria are met.
-If the Complainant has not placed the Allegation in writing, then the RIO shall do so.
-If the

-- RIO believes that the Allegation is clearly groundless, i.e. either not credible, not sufficiently specific or not Research Misconduct within the purview of this Policy), the RIO shall prepare and maintain a memorandum and shall inform the Complainant of the decision not to proceed.
-In such a case, the Respondent does not need to be informed of the Allegation. - B2.2 Dispute about Research Practices, including Authorship and Data Ownership, which do not Involve Research Misconduct.
-If the Allegation does not involve Research Misconduct, the RIO may refer the matter to the Department Head or another appropriate University official or may close the matter with no further action.
-If after due diligence by the Department Head, the Allegation cannot be resolved, the Allegation may be referred to the RIO to facilitate a resolution. - B2.3 Allegations against Students.
-An Allegation of Research Misconduct against a student engaged in research shall be handled under this Policy, even if the Allegation may also be the subject of an administrative inquiry under the Policy on Integrity of Scholarship.
-See sections C1.3 and D1.3 Notification of Interested Parties. - B2.4 Multiple Policies Involved.
-If an Allegation gives rise to investigative responsibilities under more than one University policy, the RIO shall consult with other appropriate administrative offices to coordinate a consistent and effective review of the facts under this and related policies.
+If the Department Head or Complainant has not placed the Allegation in writing, then the RIO shall do so.
+If the RIO believes that the Allegation is clearly groundless, he or shei.e. either not credible, not sufficiently specific or not Research Misconduct within the purview of this Policy), the RIO shall prepare and maintain a memorandum separate from the Respondent's Personnel Review File and shall inform the Complainant of the decision not to proceed.
+In such a case, the Respondent does not need to be informed of the Allegation. - a.
+B2.2 Dispute about Research Practices, including Authorship, and Data Ownership, which do not Involve Research Misconduct.
+If the Allegation is about a practice that does not involve Research Misconduct, thenthe RIO may refer the matter to the Department Head or another appropriate University official or may close the matter with no further action.
+If after due diligence by the Department Head, the Allegation shallcannot be resolved through mediation, under other applicable policies, or informally, at the discretion of the Department Head or the RIO.